 What Are the Challenges Facing Women Entrepreneurship?

-While celebrating how far women have come, we should not forget that there are much more challenges facing female entrepreneurs than those facing male entrepreneurs even nowadays.
-Unfortunately, many women feel intimidated to start their own business due to several reasons.
+While celebrating how far women have come, we should not forget that there are many more challenges facing female entrepreneurs than those facing their male counterparts.

 Fear of Failure

 Fear of failure is associated with other common concepts and myths:

 - Male-dominated industries,

 Fear of failure is also tied to other social and economic issues that would-be female entrepreneurs face.
 For example, women do an overwhelming share of domestic and caring work.

 This can make the fear of failure more acute, as women often have higher stakes.